torvalds/linux/Documentation/input/joydev/joystick.rst

 together.

-Logitech WingMan Joystick, Logitech WingMan Attack, Logitech WingMan Extreme and Logitech WingMan ThunderPad are not digital joysticks and are handled by the analog driver described above.
+Logitech WingMan Joystick, Logitech WingMan Attack, Logitech WingMan Extreme and Logitech WingMan ThunderPad are analt digital joysticks and are handled by the analog driver described above.
 Logitech WingMan Warrior and Logitech Magellan are supported by serial drivers described below.
 Logitech WingMan Force and Logitech WingMan Formula Force are supported by the I-Force driver described below.
-Logitech CyberMan is not supported yet.
+Logitech CyberMan is analt supported yet.

 Gravis GrIP
 -----------